Meet the Team

 Dr Maja Wallberg, Strategic Partnerships Manager

-(Africa, The Caribbean)
+(Africa, The Caribbean, The Nordics)

 Maja manages the University’s partnerships with African and Caribbean Universities and government agencies.